EXPRESSCLUSTER/Cluster-Set/doc/2Cluster_2SD_Hyper-VRep.md

   -	Start replication.
   -	Start VM on Hyper-V Replication Primary server*
     *This is the only step not done on the Replica server.
 - **Stop.bat** determines what kind of stop event occurred.
 If the script resource or group was stopped, no action is taken.
-If it is a ‘group move’ or failover, VM replication is removed from the Hyper-V Primary and Replica servers.
+If it is a ‘group move’ or failover, a PowerShell script is called and VM replication is removed from the Hyper-V Primary and Replica servers.
+The VM is also stopped.
-- **Start.bat** calls a startup PowerShell script which will do the following on the Primary server:

 Scripts start or stop on the active server in either cluster.
 ## Setup